 Mortality from other causes

 The model assumes that there is no mortality from undiagnosed BC (i.e. no mortality in preclinical stage).
-After this age, there is a decrement in symptomatic presentation rate and some patients may die undiagnosed.

 Individuals defined as a target screened population, such as smokers, are likely to be at a higher risk of mortality from other causes as well (e.g. lung and other cancers).
 Thus, it is important for other cause mortality to be correctly reflected in the model.
 To accurately reflect the mortality from other causes, the RR for non-BC mortality among smokers, former smokers, and never smokers were applied using the all-cause mortality data by age and sex and the data on relative risk of smoking status on all-cause mortality reported by the prospective study in the UK which recruited 1·3 million UK women in 1996–200123.
 The study reports that among ex-smokers who had stopped smoking permanently at ages 25–34 years or at ages 35–44 years, the respective relative risks were 1.05 (95% CI 1.00–1.11) and 1.20 (1.14–1.26) for all-cause mortality.
 For 12-year mortality, those smoking at baseline had a mortality rate ratio of 2.76 (95% CI 2.71–2.81) compared with never-smokers.
 We will assume the constant rate of the RR for the smoking compared to no -smoking considering a lack of quantitative data to inform the time trend based on smoking duration.
 This means that while the mortality will be age and sex specific, the model assumes that smoking status affects similarly other cause mortality as it does for the all-cause mortality.
 BC mortality will be subtracted from all-cause mortality to retrieve other-cause mortality.